 Note: If the Meta section is not displaying on your theme, you can view the Comments RSS section of your site by opening up a browser and typing in the following URL:

-- http://www.yourdomain.com/blog/comments/feed (if your WP installation is in a subdomain, e.g. “blog”)
+- http://www.yourdomain.com/blog/comments/feed (if your WordPress installation is in a subdomain, e.g. “blog”)

 (Single Post RSS Feed)

-Tip #3 – Category Feeds
+Tip #3 – Using Post Category Feeds

-Just use the format shown below:
+All you need to do is use the format below:

-Select and copy the category URL …
+Select and copy the category URL to your clipboard …

 Add the word “feed” to the end of it …

-(RSS image.
-Source: http://www.public-domain-photos.com/free-cliparts/computer/other/rss_button_roman_bertle_01-2522.htm)
+(RSS button image.
+Source: public-domain-photos.com)